-Tetrahedron Provincial Park is a favourite of summertime hikers, winter snowshoers and backcountry skiers.
-The 60 sq km park offers amazing ocean and mountain views, 10 freshwater lakes, as well as the 4 sturdy, 12-person, first-come-first-snooze cabins located throughout the park.
-Cabins with wood-burning stoves are located at Bachelor Lake, Edwards Lake, McNair Lake, and near the summit of Mount Steele.
-We’ll focus on the trails, but if you want to know more, a wealth of information about the park can be found at www.tetoutdoor.ca.
+Tetrahedron Provincial Park is a favourite of summer hikers, winter snowshoers, and backcountry skiers.
+The park offers amazing ocean and mountain views, ten freshwater lakes, and four cabins that can accommodation for 12 people for overnight stays on a first come, first served basis.
+These cabins are located at Bachelor Lake, Edwards Lake, McNair Lake, and near the summit of Mount Steele.

-· Direction to trailhead: From the main lights in Sechelt at Wharf and Hwy 101 head north on Wharf (turn right if you’re coming from the south, go straight through if you’re coming from the north); turn right at E Porpoise Bay Rd, which later becomes Sechelt Inlet Rd, and continue for ~10 km; just after crossing the bridge over Grey Creek, turn right onto the Grey Creek Forest Service Road.
+From the main lights in Sechelt at Wharf and Highway 101, head north on Wharf (turn right if you’re coming from the south, go straight through if you’re coming from the north); turn right at E Porpoise Bay Rd, which later becomes Sechelt Inlet Rd, and continue for ~10 kk.
+Just after crossing the bridge over Grey Creek, turn right onto the Grey Creek Forest Service Road.
 After ~1 km take the left fork (a memorial marks this major junction) and keep to the main road.
-You will cross a bridge at ~7 km, and reach the lower parking lot – with info kiosk and outhouse – at 11 km.
-In summer you can continue 1+ km further to the upper parking lot, but the road is rough and requires clearance.
-In winter, when possible and by a generous volunteer, the road is plowed as far as the lower parking lot.
-4-WHEEL DRIVE & CHAINS ARE NECESSARY FOR WINTER TRAVEL ON THIS ROAD.
+You will cross a bridge at ~7 km, and reach the lower parking lot, with info kiosk and outhouse, at 11 km.
+In summer you can continue 1 km further to the upper parking lot, but the road is rough and requires clearance.